welteki/docs.actuated.dev/docs/tasks/debug-ssh.md

 Next, trigger a build.

-Open `https://$SSH_GATEWAY_IP/list` in your browser and look for your session, you can log in using the SSH command outputted for you.
+Open `https://$SSH_GATEWAY/list` in your browser and look for your session, you can log in using the SSH command outputted for you.

+Alternatively, you can view your own SSH sessions from the [actuated dashboard](https://dashboard.actuated.dev).

 Watch a demo: